brave/browser-laptop/docs/state.md

       sites: [string], // list of sites to be used on gridLayout.
 Defaults to 6 Brave-related sites; see data/newTabData.js => topSites
       updatedStamp: number, // timestamp for when the data was last updated
-      torEnabled: boolean, // whether Tor private tabs is enabled
+      torEnabled: boolean, // whether Tor private tabs is enabled },
-      torAvailable: boolean, // whether a Tor process is available },
     preferences: {
       recoverySucceeded: (boolean|undefined),